tmayank85/email-sender-orca/complete-api-docs.md

 ```

 ### Description
-Send emails to multiple recipients using BCC with sender name display support.
+Send emails to multiple recipients where the first recipient receives the email directly and remaining recipients are added to BCC.

 ### Request Body
 ```json